Education in Kerala: Wayanad

 The Kerala Veterinary and Animal Sciences University is headquartered at Pookode in Vythiri.

 Kannur

 Kannur district has the Kannur University; (This is a multi-campus University having campuses at Kasaragod, Kannur, Thalassery and Mananthavady – The Headquarters of the university is situated at Thavakkara, Kannur), one Government Engineering College, one Government Ayurveda College and several arts and sciences colleges.
 It also hosts the 13th Centre of NIFT (National Institute of Fashion Technology).
 The people of Kannur, with the effective leadership of Mr M.V.
 Raghavan established a full-fledged Medical College in Co-operative sector at Pariyaram.
 Kannur Medical College at Anjarakandy is a private Medical College located in this district.
 A private sector Ayurveda Medical College is situated at Parassinikkadavu.
 The Indian Naval Academy, located at Ezhimala, is Asia's largest, and the world's third-largest, naval academy.
-Government Brennen College, Thalassery, founded by philanthropist Edward Brennen in 1862, is one among the oldest educational institutions in India.
+Government Brennen College, Thalassery, founded by philanthropist Edward Brennen in 1862, is among the oldest educational institutions in India.